Emergent soft-gap Anderson models at quantum criticality in a lattice Hamiltonian within dynamical mean field theory: Outlook

-{\em Outlook -} Extensive investigations of quantum criticality in the soft-gap Anderson model show the QCP to be an interacting, non-Fermi liquid fixed point with a wide quantum critical scaling ($\omega/T$) region.
-Such characteristic behaviour is inherited by the three-orbital model investigated here through the mapping, within DMFT, of the lattice Hamiltonian to the SGAM wherein, low frequency, scale invariant power law excitations naturally emerge precisely at the QCP.
+Extensive investigations of quantum criticality in the soft-gap Anderson model (SGAM) over the last two decades have shown the QCP to be an interacting, non-Fermi liquid fixed point with a wide quantum critical scaling ($\omega/T$) region \cite{ingersent2002critical,glossop2005local,withoff1990phase,fritz2004phase,vojta2001kondo}.
+Such characteristic behaviour is inherited by the three-orbital model investigated here through the mapping, within DMFT, of the lattice Hamiltonian to the emergent SGAM wherein, low frequency, scale invariant power law excitations naturally emerge precisely at the QCP.
 This is reminiscent of a deconfined QCP~\cite{senthil2004deconfined}, where low energy fractional particles that are absent on either side of the QCP naturally emerge at the QCP.
 The low frequency form of the self-energy having a branch point at the QCP, was also found in a dilaton gravity model using gauge-gravity correspondence \cite{iizuka2012holographic}, thus yielding a natural explanation of non-Fermi liquid behaviour emanating from the QCP.
-It would be interesting to explore how the emergent low energy critical modes interplay with long range magnetic fluctuations~\cite{hu2017effects,si2001locally} which would be predominantly relevant in lower dimensions.
-The particle-hole asymmetric SGAM with $r>1/2$ hosts a QCP between a Kondo screened and a local moment phase which is otherwise absent in the symmetric case.
-So a question remains as to the fate of the Mott QCP in presence of particle-hole asymmetry.
+It would be interesting to explore how the emergent low energy critical modes interplay with long-range magnetic fluctuations~\cite{hu2017effects,si2001locally}, which would be predominantly relevant in lower dimensions.
+The particle-hole asymmetric SGAM with $r>1/2$ hosts a QCP between a Kondo screened and a local moment phase otherwise absent in the symmetric case.
+So a question remains as to the fate of the Mott QCP in the presence of particle-hole asymmetry.
 We anticipate that renormalization group approach\cite{mukherjee2020scaling1,mukherjee2020scaling2} may uncover the Hamiltonian flows of this three -orbital model, and hence lead to the underlying reasons for the emergence of the soft-gap Anderson models at quantum criticality.

-\acknowledgements We acknowledge funding from the Science and Engineering Research Board, India (EMR/2017/005398), National Supercomputing Mission, India (DST/NSM/R\&D\_HPC\_Applications/2021/26) and JNCASR.
+\acknowledgments NSV, VMK and SKK acknowledge funding from the Science and Engineering Research Board, India (EMR/2017/005398), National Supercomputing Mission, India (DST/NSM/R\&D\_HPC\_Applications/2021/26) and JNCASR.
 SKK acknowledges the DST-INSPIRE fellowship.
+We acknowledge discussions with Siddhartha Lal and Vladimir Dobr\"osavljevic.
+SS acknowledges from the Science and Engineering Research Board, India (SRG/2022/000495), (MTR/2022/000638) and IIT(ISM) Dhanbad (FRS(175)/2022-2023/PHYSICS).